open-sauced/docs/docs/features/repo-pages.md

 - **Pull Request Dynamics**: Analyze pull request activity by the numbers of pull requests opened, closed, and merged.
 This provides an overview of collaboration efficiency and code review processes.
 - **Stars and Forks Over Time**: The number of stars and forks the project receives over time, illustrating the project's growth in popularity and its spread within the developer community.
 - **[Lottery Factor](../welcome/glossary.md#lottery-factor)**: This unique metric highlights the dependency on key contributors.
 A project is considered vulnerable if 2 or fewer contributors account for 50% or more of the project's contributions.
 This indicates a potential risk if one of these contributors leaves the project.
+- **[YOLO Coders](../welcome/glossary.md#yolo-coders)**: This metric identifies contributors who push changes directly to the default branch without creating a pull request or seeking community feedback.
 - **Contributor Confidence**: This metric predicts the likelihood that users who star or fork a repository will return to make contributions.
 A higher confidence score indicates a greater probability of these users actively engaging with the repository.

 You can use the time range filter to view the number of stars and forks over different periods, such as the last 7 days, month, or the last year.

+#### Insights into YOLO Coders

+For small, independent side projects, this method can sometimes be acceptable due to the limited scope and impact of the changes.
+However, in larger projects with broader adoption, such practices can quickly lead to significant issues, including:

+- **Semantic Problems**: Lack of clear commit messages and structured development history can make it challenging to understand the evolution of the project.
+- **Communication Breakdowns**: Community members and collaborators may find it difficult to follow ongoing changes, align with the project’s direction, or contribute effectively.
+- **Security Risks**: Direct pushes to the default branch can introduce vulnerabilities.
+For instance, an accidental force push could erase critical history, or worse, a rogue commit could embed malicious code without detection.
+- **Quality Control**: By bypassing code reviews and automated checks, YOLO coders risk introducing bugs, breaking existing functionality, or compromising the project’s integrity.

 #### Insights into Contributor Confidence